-We suppose from now that $K$ is not perfect.
-Let $X$ a $K-$analytic sub-space contained inside $B_{1}^{n}(K)$.
-We define the locus of \textbf{regular points} of $X$ as it follows: We define on the other hand the locus of \textbf{singular points} of $X$ as it follows: We remark that the definition generally given of regular points of some rigid analytic space (which in our situation is that one associated to the affinoid space $\widetilde{X}$ defined by $\mathcal{I}(X)$) is the following: This definition applied to $K-$rational points of $\widetilde{X}$ is not in contradition with the previous one because one can prove (see \cite{V1}, Proposition 4.6.1) that: where for each local Noetherian ring $R$ we define as $\widehat{R}$ its completion by rapport with its unique maximal ideal, and by \cite{At-Mac}, Corollary 11.19, for each such $R$ we have that $\dim(R)=\dim(\widehat{R})$. \begin{rem} It is really important to remark that it is impossible to give a definition of global dimension or regular point for a $K-$entire set $X$ contained inside $K^{n}$.
-The algebra of $K-$entire functions under the form $f:K^{n}\to K$ is not Noetherian in general and it is impossible to associate to $X$ an ideal $\mathcal{I}(X)$ as we did for $K-$analytic sub-sets $B_{1}^{n}(K)\cap X$ inside $B_{1}^{n}(K)$ in order to repeat on $X$ the same passages we've developped for $B_{1}^{n}(K)\cap X$.
-As we've already remarked, the non-archimedean structure of the topology induced on $K^{n}$ by the absolue $1/T-$adic value does not allow to construct a sheaf on $K^{n}$ using $K-$analytic functions on open sets $U$ of $K^{n}$, which force us to a local study of properties of $X$ seeing each intersection of this one with a unit polydisc inside $K^{n}$ after having associated it an ideal of $T_{n}(K)$ as previously explained.
-Such $K-$analytic spaces constructed by $K-$analytic sub-sets of $X$ that we've defined here may not have any relation each other and so they may have completely different properties. \end{rem}
+We suppose from now on that $K$ is not perfect.
+Let $X$ a $K-$analytic subspace contained inside $B_{1}^{n}(K)$.
+We define the locus of \textbf{regular points} of $X$ as follows: We define on the other hand the locus of \textbf{singular points} of $X$ as follows: We remark that the definition generally given of regular points of a rigid analytic space (which in our situation is the rigid space associated to the affinoid space $\widetilde{X}$ defined by $\mathcal{I}(X)$) is the following: This definition applied to $K-$rational points of $\widetilde{X}$ is not in contradition with ours because one can prove (see \cite{V1}, Proposition 4.6.1) that: where for each local Noetherian ring $R$ write $\widehat{R}$ for its completion with respect to its unique maximal ideal, and by \cite{At-Mac}, Corollary 11.19, for each such $R$ we have that $\dim(R)=\dim(\widehat{R})$. \begin{rem} It is really important to remark that it is impossible to give a definition of global dimension or regular point for a $K-$entire set $X$ contained inside $K^{n}$.
+The algebra of $K-$entire functions of the form $f:K^{n}\to K$ is not Noetherian in general and it is impossible to associate to $X$ an ideal $\mathcal{I}(X)$ as we did for $K-$analytic subsets $B_{1}^{n}(K)\cap X$ in $B_{1}^{n}(K)$ in order to repeat for $X$ the same procedure we did for $B_{1}^{n}(K)\cap X$.
+As we have already remarked, the non-archimedean structure of the topology induced on $K^{n}$ by the non-Archimedean absolue value does not allow to construct a sheaf on $K^{n}$ using $K-$analytic functions on open sets $U$ of $K^{n}$.
+This forces us to do a local study of the properties of $X$ by intersecting $X$ with a unit polydisc inside $K^{n}$, then associating to it an ideal of $T_{n}(K)$ as previously explained.
+Such $K-$analytic spaces constructed from $K-$analytic subsets of $X$ that we have defined here may not have any relation each other and so they may have completely different properties. \end{rem}